BunnyNabbit/atp-label-indexer/README.md

 To build the web interface from the command line: `npm run build`.

 Start the web interface + API with the following command: `npm run web`.
-The server will be running on port 6225.
+This will start a web server with a generic configuration.
+See `./scripts/web.cjs`.

 An example of an indexer and its configuration object is provided in `sample.cjs`.